josharnow/PanDerm/README.md

 **Note:** The processed datasets may differ slightly from those provided on the official websites.
 To ensure reproducibility of our paper's results, please use the processed data links provided above.

-## 3. Linear Evaluation on Downstream Tasks
+## 3. Linear Evaluation for Classification on Downstream Tasks

 Training and evaluation using HAM10000 as an example.
 Replace csv path and root path with your own dataset.